 Analysis

-As per the Oracle documentation
+As per the Oracle documentation:

-we rechecked the Read timeout and Connection timeout values.
+Read timeout and Connection timeout values.

 Parameters for Configuring HTTP Transport for Business Service